Anger How It Works: How to Change Your Heart

 Anger How It Works sermon video audio notes

-I will never ever forget the amazement I experienced just after I came to the Lord in 1978.
+I will never forget the amazement I experienced just after I came to the Lord in 1978.
 I had this obsession to read the Bible.
-Amazingly, I actually believe it was reading the Bible in my bed one morning I really made the decision to become a Christian.
+Amazingly, I actually believe it was reading the Bible in my bed one morning that made me decide to become a Christian.
 My amazement was about how little Christians knew about the Bible.
-We began going to Sunday school class and within a few weeks, I was answering questions Believers could not answer who had been walking with the Lord for decades.
-It amazed me.
-I remember one woman encouraging me and telling me to continue learning the word.
-It seemed strange to me.
-I thought this was what Christians were supposed to do.
+We began going to Sunday school class, and within a few weeks, I was answering questions that believers who had been walking with the Lord for decades could not answer.

 James 1:22-24